Gorgeous outdoor furniture that's worth the splurge, according to experts | CNN Underscored

 Solo Stove Yukon ($459.99, originally $599.99; solostove.com)

-Solo is a stainless steel, wood-burning fire pit that is also smoke-free thanks to its 360-degree ventilation design that encourages lots of air flow, and thus reduces smoke.
+Solo is a stainless steel, wood-burning fire pit that is also smoke-free, thanks to its 360-degree ventilation design that encourages lots of airflow and thus reduces smoke.
 Which is exactly why it’s one of the hottest outdoor entertaining options on the market right now.

-Portable at just 38 pounds, the stove actually comes in three sizes (the smallest Ranger costs $214.99), but our favorite is this 27- by 17-inch Yukon version, which can burn eight to 10 logs at a time.
+Portable at just 38 pounds, the stove actually comes in three sizes (the smallest Ranger costs $214.99), but our favorite is this 27-inch-by-17-inch Yukon version, which can burn eight to 10 logs at a time.
 Perfect for surrounding with four Adirondack chairs for year-round s’mores roasting, the Solo Stove instantly creates a cozy conversation area wherever it lands.
 More to know: Upgrade to the “bundle” to get a stand, shield, cover, tools, roasting sticks and more.

 Petra Stool/Table ($109.65, originally $129; grandinroad.com)

 Just like your interior rooms, outdoor living spaces can never have too many garden stools.
 Perfectly on-trend with its gray cement appearance, the Petra comes in two hues (a darker charcoal and a lighter sandstone) and three styles.
-We tried out the tapered version, and loved how light but sturdy it was, how the rope handles are great for portability and the fact that it can be used as an end table for corralling cocktails or a stool for extra seating.
+We tried out the tapered version and loved how light but sturdy it was, how the rope handles are great for portability and the fact that it can be used as an end table for corralling cocktails or a stool for extra seating.

 Rectangular Outdoor Market Umbrella ($359.20, originally $449; grandinroad.com)

 Does anyone enjoy eating or lounging in the blistering sun?
 No. This is why creating shady areas in your outdoor space is well worth the investment.
 We love the Outdoor Market umbrellas from Grandin Road for a lot of reasons.
 First, their ultra-durable polyester canopies are fade-resistant, which means they’re built to last and will look great for years to come.
-Second, the crank system is smooth and fast, you don’t need muscles to get the umbrellas open.
+Second, the crank system is smooth and fast; you don’t need muscles to get the umbrellas open.
 And lastly, once fully open, there’s a tilt button that can angle the canopy in two directions, providing shade to even more areas.

 We tried out the rectangular option, but an octagonal version is also available in a slew of fun summery colors.
-Editors tip: Treat yourself to the brand’s rechargeable umbrella light that clamps onto the pole and will illuminate your late-night alfresco dinners.
+Editor’s tip: Treat yourself to the brand’s rechargeable umbrella light that clamps onto the pole and will illuminate your late-night alfresco dinners.

 Levine Console Table ($194.65, originally $229; grandinroad.com)